 If you are building a pergola that is on a deck you may require a development permit and will also have to make a deck application.
 Please visit uncovered decks and balconies for information on deck applications.

-If you are building a structure for the purpose of developing a backyard suite, which is considered a secondary suite, please visit secondary suites.
+If you are building a structure for the purpose of developing a backyard suite, which is considered a secondary suite, please visit secondary suites and backyard suites.

 What permits do I need?